carlos-kelley/poetrypengyou.com/README.md

 # poetrypengyou.com

-Pengyou (朋友) is a Manadarin word meaning "friend.”
-Poetry Pengyou is a web app that allows users to explore classic Tang dynasty poetry in Simplified and Traditional Mandarin and in English.
+_Pengyou_ (朋友) is a Manadarin word meaning "friend.” **Poetry Pengyou** is a web app that allows users to explore classic Tang dynasty poetry in Simplified and Traditional Mandarin and in English.

 This app is live at [poetrypengyou.com](https://poetrypengyou.com/).
-It was tested on Chrome on desktop and Safari on mobile.
+It was tested Safari on mobile and Chrome on desktop.
 This is a mobile-first app, so it is best viewed on a mobile device.
 It is also available as a native iOS app, but it is not yet deployed on the App Store.

 This app is functional, but the database only contains a small sample of poems.
 More poems will be added soon.

 ### How to Use

-- Tap or click a poem on the Poem Select page to see the full poem
+- Tap or click a poem on the **Poem Select** page to see the full poem
-- Tap or click the 简/繁 button to switch between Simplified or Traditional Mandarin
+- Tap or click the **简/繁** button to switch between Simplified or Traditional Mandarin
-- Tap or click the A button to see the poem in English
+- Tap or click the **A** button to see the poem in English
 - Tap or click a word to see the word's English translation, alongside its pinyin (Chinese pronunciation).
 The words are colored according to their tone.

 ### Built With